Does reverse engineering PCB mean anything to you?

 - BOM

-For instance, in the past, it took long years to develop a new product ultimately.
-But, today, with reverse engineering PCB, you can create a new product in a few months.
+For instance, in the past, it took years to develop a new product.
+But today, with reverse engineering PCB, you can create a new product in a few months.

-That’s why many electronics engineers believe that using old R&D techniques may not work.
+Many electronics engineers believe using old R&D techniques may not work.
 Why?
 The techniques aren’t as fast as the rapid steps of the current electronic product auxiliary.

-So, reverse engineering PCB poses as the best approach to adopt the pace of the market.
-After all, there are over millions of manual designs in the market.
+So, reverse engineering PCBs is the best approach to adapting to the market's pace.
+After all, there are millions of manual designs in the market.

 Now, let’s look at how to start the process.